4 Questions with LiveIntent SVP, Product Marketing, Kerel Cooper

 Are marketers already converging their adtech and martech capabilities?

 A Forrester study (commissioned by LiveIntent) revealed that 9-in-10 marketers want their adtech and martech solutions to converge, and that 35% of marketers are actively working on integrating their technologies.
 But while you may think the biggest hurdle would be the technical challenges in integrating advertising, marketing, and customer data, most marketers said the biggest hurdle for combining the two was actually that their organizations operate in silos.

-When you bridge the gap between marketing and advertising, you can use your first-party data to reach known customers in channels you historically couldn’t for services like remarketing.
-And when you use the probabilistic “exhaust” data (clicks, conversion, location, device, etc.) from those services to continuously inform campaigns and improve performance, you get even more value out of your first-party data.
-You are giving it a day job.
+When you bridge the gap between marketing and advertising by using your first-party data to reach known customers in channels you historically couldn’t for services like remarketing, and use the probabilistic “exhaust” data (clicks, conversion, location, device, etc.) from those services to continuously inform campaigns and improve performance everywhere else, you are giving data a day job.

 What does giving data a day job really mean?
 If I’m using the data for targeting customers, doesn’t it already have a job?

-The truth is, yes – but a lot of targeted marketing happens behind walled gardens like Amazon, Facebook, and Google, where marketers can’t access it.
+The truth is yes – but behind walled gardens like Amazon, Facebook and Google, where marketers can’t access it.
 Instead, it’s put to work improving these platforms’ ability to resolve identity, optimize performance, and measure attribution.
-As a result, marketers have become reliant on these platforms to the point where any changes they make can have significant impact on their business.
+As a result, marketers have become reliant on these platforms to the point where any changes they make can have significant impacts on their business.

 If you would like to discuss how you can put your own data to work, contact us here.